 How to get there:

-Bournemouth airport is just four miles from the city centre, so flying here is a good option if you’re coming from the north and don’t fancy the eight-hour drive from Scotland.
-Alternatively, you can drive to Bournemouth from London in just over two hours or catch the (slightly quicker) train from London Waterloo, with connections to the rest of the UK from here.
+Bournemouth airport is just four miles from the city centre, or you can drive to Bournemouth from London in just over two hours or catch the (slightly quicker) train from London Waterloo.

-The ancient lanes of Brighton‘s ex-fishing village centre are now strung with quirky shops and one-off bars, its exuberant Royal Pavilion and unapologetically tacky pier pulling in the crowds.
-Brighton’s nightlife lights up the south coast all year round, with live music, theatre, and comedy rounding out the city’s arts scene.
+The ancient lanes of Brighton’s ex-fishing village centre are now strung with quirky shops and one-off bars, its exuberant Royal Pavilion and unapologetically tacky pier pulling in the crowds.
+Brighton’s nightlife lights up the south coast all year round, with live music, theatre and comedy rounding out the city’s arts scene – look out for the many socially distant, COVID-friendly incarnations that are being dreamed up now.

 The world’s tallest moving observation experience, Brighton’s British Airways i360.
 You’ll take in 360-degree views as your viewing pod glides slowly up to 450 feet.
 Adult tickets will cost £15 and children can visit for £7.50.
 Book online in advance and you’ll get a small discount.